Research Process

 People

-The fourth 'P' focuses on the management pedigree of a particular investment product.
+The third 'P' focuses on the management pedigree of a particular investment product.
 High quality management team is one of the most important factor for any investment product to outperform in the long run.
 There is significant churn in the portfolio management industry and it is very important to keep a track of the changes in the management team of a particular investment product.
 Following factors are considered:

 • Fund manager experience: A well qualified & experienced fund manager who has seen various market cycles is in a much better position to take right investment decisions.
-She has the wisdom to not get carried away in a bull market and has the courage to buy quality companies in a depressed market Key Metric: Fund manager qualification & experience.
+She has the wisdom to not get carried away in a bull market and has the courage to buy quality companies in a depressed market.Key Metric: Fund manager qualification & experience.

 •